nuitrcs/SQL_workshops/intro_sql.md

 ### Exercise 1

 Take a look at the schema of the database.
-Think about a query that you would like to be able to make at the end of this workshop.
+Think about a query that you would like to be able to make at the end of this tutorial.
 Write down that query and the steps that you think you would need to take using a comment.

 ## `SELECT`